ssilverman/QNEthernet/README.md

   local IP and subnet mask.
 If Ethernet is not initialized then this will return 255.255.255.255.
 * `dnsServerIP(index)`: Gets a specific DNS server IP address.
-This returns `INADDR_NONE` if the index not in the exclusive range, [0, `DNSClient::maxServers()`).
+This returns `INADDR_NONE` if the index is not in the exclusive range, [0, `DNSClient::maxServers()`).
 * `driverCapabilities()`: Returns a `DriverCapabilities` struct containing the driver's set of capabilities.\